-He went one to tell me he was proud of me and what I was doing with Krew Konnect.
+He went on to tell me he was proud of me and what I was doing with Krew Konnect.
 He took the time to share some really great advice, listen to my concerns, and share his feedback.
 I was just Brenda from Miami, dead-set on solving an ongoing issue within my community, and somehow my hustle landed me on the phone with my childhood business hero.

 After that, I would go on to audition for Shark Tank, leading to more doors opening for my little unknown brand.
 A brand that was solving a true industry problem.
 And to elaborate, I've built a safe space where aviation professionals can get the resources they need in order to thrive within our unique lifestyle.
 We represent a variety of work groups within the industry in hopes of improving our day-to-day lives.
-We were even the first company incubated out of Vector 90, a co-working space located in South Central LA owned by real estate developer David Gross and Nipsey Hussle (and an opportunity that came of my Shark Tank audition).
+We were even the first company incubated out of Vector 90, a co-working space located in South Central LA owned by real estate developer David Gross and Nipsey Hussle (and an opportunity that came from my Shark Tank audition).
 There, I was able to do research and development for my innovative network.

 To put it blatantly, we take care of our people.
-And we're owned and created by a black woman who's bomb at doing so.
+And we're owned and created by a Black woman who's bomb at doing so.

 The Evolution Of Flight Bae B

-I grew up first-gen Haitian-American in South Florida, born in Miami and grew up in a city called Weston.
+I grew up first-gen Haitian-American in South Florida, born in Miami, and grew up in a city called Weston.
 Weston was the kind of place where the country club you belonged to was the go-to talking point.
 It just so happened my family would belong to the most prominent club, Weston Hills Country Club, making us an anomaly, to say the least.
-While I have fond memories growing up there, it was very difficult at times being one of the first black families in our community.
-Not only were we black, but we were Haitian, adding another level to cultural and racial relations.
-However, all the lessons Weston taught me prepared me for what I would face in my journey as a black aviation geek, traveler, and entrepreneur.
+While I have fond memories growing up there, it was very difficult at times being one of the first Black families in our community.
+Not only were we Black, but we were Haitian, adding another level to cultural and racial relations.
+However, all the lessons Weston taught me prepared me for what I would face in my journey as a Black aviation geek, traveler, and entrepreneur.